-1.3.2.2 Ireland's National Biodiversity Action Plan.
+1.3.2.2 Ireland's National Biodiversity Plan, 2023 - 2027

-The 3rd National Biodiversity Action Plan (NBAP) sets out a number of strategic objectives that lay out a clear framework for Irelands approach to biodiversity and demonstrates Ireland's commitment to protect our biodiversity and also halt decline [5].
-This NBAP will remain in place until the new NBAP 2023-2027 is published, please see Section 1.3.2.3 below for further details.
-The following objective within the current NBAP was considered relevant to the Proposed Development and this report:
+The 4th national Biodiversity Action Plan (NBAP) was published in January 2024 having been in development since 2021.
+The NBAP sets out a number of strategic objectives that lay out a clear framework for Ireland's approach to biodiversity and demonstrates Ireland's commitment to protect biodiversity and also halt decline [5].

+The NBAP was reviewed as part of this report and two objectives were considered relevant to the Proposed Development.